Last Updated on February 18, 2021 by Admin

 You will be hard pushed to find anywhere else as cheap, plus you can build up some feedback as a buyer.
 I purchase multi size, self sealing plastic bags which are great for items such as clothes.
 More delicate things such as jewellery or makeup might be better in a padded envelope.
 I also use the plastic bags combined with bubble wrap for things that need a bit of protection and then write on the address in a Sharpie.

-Obviously if you are selling in bulk then this might not be practical but often I am only posting 1 or 2 items a week and often need to pop into the post office on the way back from work or an outing with my daughter.
-If I’m in a rush then I can just quickly package it up at home and then write the address on at the time of posting using the details from my phone on the ebay app.
+Obviously if you are selling in bulk then this might not be practical but often I am only posting 1 or 2 items a week and often need to pop to a postbox or to the parcel drop off shop on the way back from work or an outing.
+If I’m in a rush, such as leaving the house at 7am for work, then I can just quickly take the items with me and sort out the packaging later.
+I can either write the address on at the time of posting using the details from my phone on the eBay app, or print out beforehand, or in the parcel shop .
 Just don’t get the packages muddled up!
 I tend to only do this if I have 1 or 2 to post.

 Maintain your seller rating